Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 What SEO is not

-The big misconception about SEO is that most people think you just need to install a WordPress plugin, and it’ll magically do good for your website.
+The big misconception about SEO is that most people think you just need to install a WordPress plugin, which will magically do good for your website.

 You will see in this article that it’s not.